By Paul from our New Zealand team

 I really like Cambridge Road Vineyard, a small operation producing biodynamic pinot noirs and syrahs.

-Māori-guided tours and gourmet beach barbecues at The Lodge at Kauri Cliffs, Northland
+Māori-guided tours and gourmet beach barbecues at Rosewood Kauri Cliffs, Northland

 The first thing that hits you about this place is the view.
-As the name suggests, the lodge looks right out over the Pacific, more specifically Matauri Bay in New Zealand’s under-visited Northland.
+As the name suggests, it looks right out over the Pacific, more specifically Matauri Bay in New Zealand’s under-visited Northland.
 The water is lapis lazuli blue, the horizon line broken up by wave-lashed capes and scattered islands.

 Just below you lie the sort of unblemished white-sand beaches you’d normally associate with the South Pacific.
 Difficult for non-guests to reach, they’re private in all but name.